PACMANN: Point Adaptive Collocation Method for Artificial Neural Networks

-Furthermore, we test the behavior of PACMANN with the different optimization algorithms listed in Section \ref{sec:Methodology} by changing the stepsize and the number of steps hyperparameters.
-Similarly to the previous Burgers' equation example, the stepsize hyperparameter has a significant influence on the test error, as demonstrated by Figure \ref{fig:Allen_Cahn_L2_vs_stepsize}.
-We note the formation of two groups, which occurs due to the random resampling of points that have been moved outside the domain.
+Furthermore, we test the behavior of PACMANN with the different optimization algorithms listed in~\Cref{sec:Methodology} by varying the stepsize and the number of steps hyperparameters.
+Similarly to the results in~\cref{sec:Burgers_equation} for the Burgers' equation, the stepsize hyperparameter has a significant influence on the test error, as demonstrated by~\Cref{fig:Allen_Cahn_L2_vs_stepsize}.
+We note, again, the formation of two groups, which occurs due to the random resampling of points that have been moved outside the domain.
 When using RMSprop and Adam combined with large stepsizes, all 2500 collocation points leave the domain.
-As a result, the test error converges toward the error of $0.42 \% \pm 0.28 \%$ found when using random resampling.
+As a result, the test error converges toward the error of $0.42 \% \pm 0.28 \%$ found when using random resampling; cf.~\cref{tab:Allen_Cahn_overview_L2_error_resamplers}.

-Finally, we also vary the number of steps.
-Figure \ref{fig:Allen_Cahn_L2_vs_iter} illustrates that the test error of most optimization algorithms is not significantly impacted by changing the number of steps.
-Figures \labelcref{fig:Allen_Cahn_L2_vs_stepsize,fig:Allen_Cahn_L2_vs_iter} support our earlier finding that the stepsize plays a dominant role in the test error obtained compared to the limited influence of the number of steps.
+Finally, we also vary the number of optimization steps for resampling. \Cref{fig:Allen_Cahn_L2_vs_iter} illustrates that the test error of most optimization algorithms is not significantly impacted by changing the number of steps. \Cref{fig:Allen_Cahn_L2_vs_stepsize,fig:Allen_Cahn_L2_vs_iter} support our earlier finding that the stepsize plays a dominant role in the test error obtained compared to the limited influence of the number of steps.

-In the following examples, only the Adam optimizer is evaluated for PACMANN since it consistently outperforms the other optimization algorithms.
-Furthermore, based on the observations made in the previous Burgers' equation example and the current Allen-Cahn equation example, we recommend fixing the number of steps to five, which removes a hyperparameter from PACMANN.
-We recommend five steps as it takes advantage of the increased accuracy achieved by our method with the Adam optimizer at multiple steps (see Figures \labelcref{fig:Burgers_L2_vs_iter,fig:Allen_Cahn_L2_vs_iter}), while keeping the computational cost low (see Figure \ref{fig:Burgers_L2_Duration_vs_iter}).
+Based on the observations made in the Burgers' and Allen-Cahn equation examples, we recommend fixing the number of steps to five, which removes a hyperparameter from PACMANN.
+Furthermore, we recommend five steps as it takes advantage of the increased accuracy achieved by our method with the Adam optimizer at multiple steps (see~\Cref{fig:Burgers_L2_vs_iter,fig:Allen_Cahn_L2_vs_iter}), while keeping the computational cost low; see~\Cref{fig:Burgers_L2_Duration_vs_iter}.